-- (1) This section applies to the following information in relation to an investigation conducted under section 24, section 35 or section 37: - (a) information about the progress of the investigation; - (b) the findings, reasons for the findings and the recommendations made at the conclusion of the investigation; - (c) information on any action that is to be taken in response to those findings. - (2) The Regulator, the head of a relevant entity or an entity regulator may disclose the information, to which this section applies, to one or more of the following persons: - (a) a child in relation to whom the investigation is being conducted; - (b) the guardian of a child, other than a youth, referred to in paragraph (a);
+- This section applies to the following information in relation to an investigation conducted under section 24, section 35 or section 37: - (a) information about the progress of the investigation; - (b) the findings, reasons for the findings and the recommendations made at the conclusion of the investigation; - (c) information on any action that is to be taken in response to those findings. - (2) The Regulator, the head of a relevant entity or an entity regulator may disclose the information, to which this section applies, to one or more of the following persons: - (a) a child in relation to whom the investigation is being conducted; - (b) the guardian of a child, other than a youth, referred to in paragraph (a);

-- (c) if the child referred to in paragraph (a) is a youth who consents to the disclosure, the guardian of the youth; - (d) a person who has daily care and control, within the meaning of the Children, Young Persons and Their Families Act 1997, of a child referred to in paragraph (a), other than a youth; - (e) if the child referred to in paragraph (a) is a youth who consents to the disclosure, a person who has daily care and control, within the meaning of the Children, Young Persons and Their Families Act 1997, of the youth; - (f) a person who has disclosed, under section 33, the reportable allegation or reportable conviction to which the investigation relates; - (g) an authority or other body prescribed for the purposes of this section. - (3) Despite subsection (2), disclosure of information in relation to an investigation is not to be made under this section to a person referred to in paragraph (b), (c), (d) or (e) if that person is the subject of the reportable allegation or reportable conviction to which the investigation relates. - (4) Nothing in this section limits any disclosure that may otherwise be made under any Act or law.
+s.
+42 art 5 - Information Sharing (c) if the child referred to in paragraph (a) is a youth who consents to the disclosure, the guardian of the youth; (d) a person who has daily care and control, within the meaning of the Children , Young Persons and Their Families Act 1997, of a child referred to in paragraph (a), other than a youth; (e) if the child referred to in paragraph (a) is a youth who consents to the disclosure, a person who has daily care and control, within the meaning of the Children , Young Persons and Their Families Act 1997, of the youth; (f) a person who has disclosed, under section 33, the reportable allegation or reportable conviction to which the investigation relates; (g) an authority or other body prescribed for the purposes of this section. (: in rela under paragr subjec e subsection (2), disclosure of information tion to an investigation is not to be made this section to a person referred to in aph (b), (c), (d) or (e) if that person is the t of the reportable allegation or reportable tion to which the investigation relates.
+(4 ng in this section limits any disclosure that therwise be made under any Act or law.